Home » Earn More » Side Hustle » 16 At Home eCommerce Business Ideas

 That explains why the pet product industry is so lucrative.

 The industry reached $99 billion in 2020 and shows no signs of slowing down.
 You can tap into its success by opening up an e-commerce site selling pet products.
-Whether you make your products or get them elsewhere, the possibilities are endless.
+The possibilities are endless, whether you make your products or get them elsewhere.
 Consider featuring items like:

 • Food/treats